tuq69550/lab4-deployment-strategies/README.md

 ![screenshot](screenshots/fig1.png)

-This screenshot shows the compute zone being configured and the required Google Cloud APIs being enabled for the project.
-Enabling Cloud Resource Manager, Container API, and Artifact Registry ensures the cluster can be created and container images can be stored.
-Setting the compute zone also makes sure all commands run in the correct region.
+This screenshot shows the compute zone being configured.
 Completing this step first prevents permission or deployment issues later in the lab.
 It confirms that the environment is properly initialized before building any services.

 ---

 ![screenshot](screenshots/fig2.png)

 The Kubernetes cluster was successfully created with three nodes running in the specified zone.
-The output shows the cluster status as RUNNING along with details such as machine type, node count, and Kubernetes version.
+The output shows the cluster status as running.
 This verifies that the infrastructure is ready to host the microservices.
 Creating multiple nodes allows deployments to be distributed across the cluster.
-This step confirms that the foundation for all later deployment strategies is working correctly.
+This step confirms that the foundation for all later deployment strategies is working correctly as it should be.

 ---